marcellosgamb/SIMPLEX/README.md

 # SIMPLEX
-## SIMPLE ONLY WORKS WITH DYNAMO 1.3.X
+## SIMPLEX WORKS WITH DYNAMO 1.3.X
 This is the repo for the simplex dynamo package workflows
 ## Structure
 ## Revit